-- ➤ If this function is turned on, enter the distance limit value in the edit box of "Distance Limit (20-5000m)" that pops up below, and the aircraft will fly within a circle with the take-off point as the center and the distance limit value as the radius. - ➤ If this function is turned off, the aircraft can keep moving according to your operation until the battery is exhausted.
+- > If this function is turned on, the aircraft will fly within a circle with the home point as the center and the set distance limit value as the radius. - ➤ If this function is turned off, the aircraft can be manually controlled by the user to keep on flying until the battery runs out or "Singal Lost" is triggered.